Consolidated Bank Ghana: History

 In September 2017, the Bank of Ghana directed all universal banks in Ghana to raise their minimum capital reserves from GHS: 120 million (US$22.8 million) to GHS: 400 million (US$73.4 million).
 Five banks that failed to meet the minimum requirements were merged, namely Construction Bank, the Beige Bank, the Royal Bank, UniBank and Sovereign Bank.
 On 1 August 2018, the banking licenses of these five banks were cancelled and their assets and selected liabilities were merged to form Consolidated Bank Ghana Limited.
 In addition, these five banks had committed regulatory breaches that made it impossible for them to operate as banking institutions, so the Bank of Ghana closed them and fired their boards and senior management.

 Recapitalization

 The government of Ghana issued a bond worth GHS: 5.76 billion (US$1.2 billion) to retire the debt of the insolvent five banks.
-In addition, the government availed Consolidated Bank with GHS:450 million (US$94.76 million) to serve as reserve capital.

 Ownership

 Consolidated Bank Ghana Limited is 100 percent owned by the government of Ghana.